graphicxtras.com for plugins and presets

 Move live filter layer to normal layer etc

-How to use the affinity photo live filter layers feature to duplicate and delete layer effects.
-Live filter layers in Affinity Photo is a powerful tool to apply effects that can be changed and deleted at any point.
 The live filter layers can be applied multiple times with multiple effects and settings to create amazing artworks in Affinity Photo.
 You can access all the live filter layers via the layers panel.
 You can move the Affinity Photo live filter layers up and down through the layers.
 You can use blending modes with the live filter layers actually in the filter panel itself along with changing the live filter layer opacity.
 You can add live filter layers to a layer so the effect is applied solely to that layer.
 You can apply a live filter layer to the top most layer.
 Live filter layers in Affinity Photo include gaussian blur, high pass, field blur and many others but not all filters are live.
 The live filter layer is a super flexible feature of Affinity Photo and is a totally non destructive tool.
 This tutorial shows you how to create a live filter layer in Affinity Photo.
-The tutorial shows you how to change the settings and how to move the order and position of the effects.
+This tutorial shows you how to change the settings and how to move the order and position of the effects.

 A super useful graphics application from Serif, Affinity Photo includes many wonderful tools such as live filter layers (a sort of equivalent to the smart objects and smart filters in Photoshop) and these live filter layers are standard layers (though filled only with the filter effect) and they can be treated as a layer and moved around and positioned beneath or above other live filter layers as well as other layers such as pixel layers as well as vector layers and more